mesosphere/dcos-commons/docs/pages/reference/yaml-reference.md

   * `volume`/`volumes`

     One or more persistent volumes to be mounted into the pod environment.
 These behave the same as volumes on a task or resource set, but are guaranteed to be shared between tasks in a pod.
 Although volumes defined on a task currently behave the same way, individual tasks will not be able to access volumes defined by another task in the future.

+  * `pre-reserved-role`

+    Ensures that this pod only consumes resources against a role which has already been statically assigned within the cluster.
+This is mainly useful for placing pods within a predefined quota, or otherwise assigning them a specific set of resources.
+For example, DC/OS clusters have a convention of using the `slave_public` role for machines which are not firewalled.
+Pods which have their `pre-reserved-role` set to `slave_public` will be placed on those machines so that they are visible outside the cluster.

+  * `share-pid-namespace`

+    Whether the tasks within this pod should share the same process id namespace (`true`), or whether pid namespaces should be distinct for every task in the pod (`false`).

   * `tasks`